 In preparation for the winter months, it’s important to consider what measures you will need to take to exercise proper winter safety.
 Planning and preparing can save you significant money in the long run, protect your health, and prevent serious winter injuries.
-We suggest you consider the following winter safety tips as you plan how you will best maintain a safety during cold, snowy, or icy weather.
+We suggest you consider the following winter safety tips as you plan how you will best maintain safety during cold, snowy, or icy weather.

 Winter Safety Tips